pratyushk22/SnakeGame/README.md

-# Snake-Game
+# FPGA-based Snake Game

-Implementation of the classic Snake Game, developed on an FPGA (Field-Programmable Gate Array) .
-This project demonstrates the implementation of a hardware version of the timeless Snake game, utilizing Verilog for the core game logic, including a random number generator for fruit placement and snake movement.
+An implementation of the classic Snake game on an FPGA (Field-Programmable Gate Array), showcasing real-time gameplay entirely in hardware.

-Features
+## Features

+- **Classic Snake Gameplay**
-Classic Snake Gameplay: Enjoy the timeless gameplay of Snake directly on your FPGA device.
+  Enjoy the timeless Snake game experience directly on your FPGA hardware.

+- **Verilog Implementation**
-Verilog Implementation: Core game logic, including snake movement and fruit generation, is implemented using Verilog, demonstrating efficient hardware programming techniques.
+  Core game logic, including snake movement and fruit generation, is fully implemented in Verilog, demonstrating efficient hardware design techniques.

+- **Custom Random Number Generator**
-Random Number Generator: Features a custom Verilog-based random number generator for unpredictable fruit placement.
+  Includes a Verilog-based random number generator for unpredictable fruit placement, enhancing gameplay dynamics.

+- **VGA Output Support**
-VGA Output: The game's visual output is displayed on a computer monitor through a VGA interface, offering a seamless gaming experience.
+  The game displays in real-time on a monitor via a VGA interface, providing a smooth and seamless gaming experience.

+## Highlights

+- Showcases low-level hardware design skills using Verilog.
+- Demonstrates VGA signal handling and real-time graphical rendering directly from FPGA.
+- Integrates logic design and real-time visual output for a complete hardware gaming project.

+---

+## Getting Started

+Provide your build instructions or setup details here.